The Magical Reality of Nadia

-The Magical Reality of Nadia is a 2021 children's book by Bassem Yousef and Catherine R. Daly, published by Scholastic Books.
+The Magical Reality of Nadia is a 2021 children's book by Bassem Youssef and Catherine R. Daly, published by Scholastic Books.
 The illustrator is Douglas Holgate.

 It is about a girl named Nadia, a student at a California middle school, who finds she has a magical amulet after being bullied by a student over her Egyptian American ethnicity.

 In 2020 Youssef had plans to make a television show out of the series.

 Reception

 Publishers Weekly wrote that "Youssef and Daly strike a solid balance between magical worldbuilding, witty humor, and a unifying anti-xenophobic theme."

 Kirkus Reviews wrote "Readers will cheer for Nadia."